junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "He's just exhausted," Dean says quickly.
 "A night's beauty sleep and he'll bounce right back."

 "Right," Sam's face twitches with a small smile.
-"Let's get him to the car."
+"Let's get him to the car first."

 Dean bats away Sam's helping hand.
 Instead, he staggers and carries Cas in a princess pose back to the car all by himself.
 Sam doesn't argue.